nageshchauhan/thinkofjava.io/java/Collection/3_collection_framework/list.md

 `public static Set synchronizedSet(Set s);`<br>
 `public static Map synchronizedMap(Map m);`

-## LinkedList(Class)
+## LinkedList[Class, v1.2]
-The underlying data structure is Doubly LinkedList.  <br>
+--> The underlying data structure is Doubly LinkedList.  <br>
-Insertion order is preserved. <br>
+--> Insertion order is preserved. <br>
-Duplicate objects are allowed. <br>
+--> Duplicate objects are allowed. <br>
-Heterogeneous objects are allowed. <br>
+--> Heterogeneous objects are allowed. <br>
-Null insertion is possible. <br>
+--> Null insertion is possible. <br>
-It implements Serializable and Cloneable interface. <br>
+--> It implements Serializable and Cloneable interface. <br>
-It is best, if our frequent operation is insertion or deletion in between. <br>
+--> It is best, if our frequent operation is insertion or deletion in between. <br>
-And it is worst, if our frequent operation is retrieval.
+--> And it is worst, if our frequent operation is retrieval.

 ### Constructors
 1. `LinkedList l = new LinkedList()`<br>